richard-porter/frozen-kernel/carver-igl-governance.md

 A session cannot invoke the IGL’s Zone 2 treatment to justify its own drift.
 The Zone 2 reasonableness ruling is made by the governance layer, not by the executing agent.
 The standard for what counts as “reasonable” is set upstream, before execution begins, by the human author’s sovereign constraint specification.
 The executing layer interprets within that standard; it does not define it.

 This is the non-compellability principle applied to the interpretive function: the IGL cannot be argued into a Zone 2 ruling by the session it is evaluating.
-The four-factor test is applied from outside the session, against criteria established before the session began.
+The five-factor test is applied from outside the session, against criteria established before the session began.

 -----